burzyk/Woland/README.md

 # Woland ![Travis badge](https://travis-ci.org/burzyk/Woland.svg?branch=master)
 ETL service to integrate information form different job sites into a single database for "your own personal use only".

+# Getting Started

+The easiest way to get started with this application is to install [docker](https://docs.docker.com/engine/installation/) and then get the `burzyk/woland` container from the [docker hub](https://hub.docker.com/r/burzyk/woland/).

+To get the container please execute `docker pull burzyk/woland` and then `docker run -it burzyk/woland`.
+This will start the container and a bash terminal inside.

+To start the application in the interactive mode, please run `/opt/woland/Woland.Service --p:connectionString CONNECTION_STRING` and replace `CONNECTION_STRING` with a valid MSSQL connection string value.
+Please note that the database specified must exist and in order for the tables to be created the user should have the DDL change permissions granted.
+Once the database is initialized the regular R/W permissions are sufficient.

+To start the application in the background mode, please run `docker run -td burzyk/woland /opt/woland/Woland.Service --p:connectionString CONNECTION_STRING`

-# Installation
+# Development

-In order to install and configure the service please follow these simple steps.
+In order to install and configure the service for developent please follow these simple steps.

 * First, get the [dotnet SDK](https://www.microsoft.com/net/core).
 When it's complete please open the configuration file `src/Woland.Service/config.json` and modify the connection string to point to an MSSQL Server database, for example: